-NBC Under Fire for Not Being "Under God"June 27, 2011 by Reverend Michael
+NBC Under Fire for Not Being "Under God"June 27, 2011 by Reverend Marissa

 Omitting parts of the Pledge of Allegiance during a US Open Broadcast creates a firestorm of fury from religious organizations.